Main–Weser Railway: New Frankfurt-Ginnheim station

+During the construction of the S-Bahn line along the Main–Weser railway a new Frankfurt-Ginnheim was built between Frankfurt West and Frankfurt-Eschersheim for the S-Bahn, which allows for a change to U-Bahn line U1 and U9.
+This was the location of the operating point of Ginnheim, consisting of an overtaking loop towards Kassel from km 194.0 to 193.2, which was abandoned for the construction of the tracks for the S-Bahn.
+It was the location of a temporary stop for visitors to the Federal Garden Show in 1989, which became the site of Nidda Park.
+The station was opened in October 2024.

+Operations

 Long-distance services

 Services of Intercity-Express line 26 run on the Main–Weser Railway from or via Kassel and Frankfurt to Karlsruhe at two-hour intervals.
 Services on EuroCity line 62 also ran on the Gießen – Frankfurt section from December 2009 to December 2011.
 Until 2014 there were services that ran over the line to Konstanz, but these were cancelled at the timetable change at the end of 2014.
 There was also a direct connection to until the end of 2015, which was the first Intercity service on the line from Monday to Saturday.
 Since then, this IC service runs to Hamburg like the others.